aws-samples/amazon-mq-workshop/README.md

 * **[Lab 10: Performance Testing](/labs/lab-10.md)** - In this exercise, you will learn about tools available for doing performance/load testing.
 This will help you to assess different broker configurations that would be helpful to optimize your workload performance using AmazonMQ.

-* **[Lab 11: Ployglot Programming](/labs/lab-11.md)** - Most of this workshop focuses on working with Java clients.
+* **[Lab 11: Polyglot Programming](/labs/lab-11.md)** - Most of this workshop focuses on working with Java clients.
 In this exercise, you will learn how to use other programming languages to communicate with AmazonMQ.
 You will work with a .Net client as an example.
 The Resources section in the lab provides links to code examples in other programming languages.

 ## Workshop Cleanup